Blood cancer and coronavirus

 We do not currently have enough evidence to know whether people with blood cancer have an increased risk of catching coronavirus, but they might do.
 Ongoing research will help us to learn more about this.

 One way to think about the average risk of getting coronavirus in the UK is to look at what proportion of people are currently infected.
-A recent report (published 18 June) suggests that between 31 May and 13 June, around 1 in every 1,700 people was infected (this was from a study done in England, which tested a random sample of 20,000 people in private homes).
+A recent report (published 11 September) suggests that in the week of 30 August to 5 September, around 1 in every 1,400 people was infected in England, and around 1 in every 2,600 people was infected in Wales (this is from an ongoing study, which regularly tests a random sample of 20,000 people in private homes in England and Wales).

-This does not mean you have a 1 in 1,700 chance of catching coronavirus though - infection levels vary in different areas, and there are many things that would increase or decrease your risk.
+This does not mean you have a 1 in 1,400 or 1 in 2,600 chance of catching coronavirus though - infection levels vary in different areas, and there are many other things that would increase or decrease your risk.

 For example, we know that these things reduce your risk of catching coronavirus: